 - If someone else has checked in revisions to the same file since the last time the developer checked it out, the system announces that there are conflicts.
 It calculates the differences line-by-line, and the developers who made the changes must agree upon how their individual changes should be merged.
 The merging is usually done manually: the developers compare the conflicting versions and decide how to resolve them in one document.

 - If there are no conflicts, the new version is updated in the repository, and the entire project receives a new revision number, permanently and uniquely identifying its current state.

 Experimental changes are often made to the main version of a software project.
-Using revision control, these changes can be made to a separate copy of the project without interfering with development of the main version.
+Using revision control, these changes can be made to a separate copy of the project without interfering with developing the main version.
 The terminology for this approach uses the metaphor of a tree: the main version of the project is called the trunk, and experimental versions are known as branches.

 Centralized vs. distributed systems

-If a revision control systems uses a centralized repository, its data is contained in a single database containing the authoritative version of all project files.
+If a revision control system uses a centralized repository, its data is in a single database containing the authoritative version of all project files.
 Other systems employ a distributed model.
-In these systems, changes can be checked, and then synchronized between repositories.
+In these systems, changes can be checked and then synchronized between repositories.

 |Aegis||Used for TDD (test-driven development).
 Every change must include one or more tests that are shown to fail when executed against the currently checked-in code and to pass when executed against the newly changed code.
 Operates on top of a separate version control system, usually RCS (revision control system) or SCCS (source code control system).
 Free, open-source, and licensed under the GPL (general public license).||Aegis|